 Confidential material in computer files can be given appropriate protection

-- Protect files with a strong password.
+- Protect files with strong passwords.
 Use a combination of letters, numbers and special characters.
 Avoid anything that can be easily guessed or ‘cracked’.
 Use a tool for testing your password security.

-- Files can be compressed and password protected, using third-party utilities such as WinZip, or using features built-in to Windows and macOS.
+- Files can be compressed and password protected using third-party utilities such as WinZip, or features built-in to Windows and MacOS.

-- If appropriate, encode high security files, using encryption software.
+- For highly sensitive material such as credit card details, use encryption software.
 Even free encryption software can give almost unbreakable protection.

 You must have back-up systems in case of loss, theft or damage to files